-- If the selected video image is not displayed after the projector is turned on and the correct video source has been selected, check that the Video source device is turned on and operating correctly.
-Also check that the signal cables have been connected correctly. - You need only connect to this device using a composite Video connection if HDMI and Component Video and S-Video inputs are unavailable for use.
-See "Connecting Video source devices" on page 20 for details.
+- The projector is only capable of playing mixed mono audio, even if a stereo audio input is connected.
+See "Connecting Audio" on page 22 for details. - If the selected video image is not displayed after the projector is turned on and the correct video source has been selected, check that the Video source device is turned on and operating correctly.
+Also check that the signal cables have been connected correctly. - You need only connect to this device using a composite Video connection if Component Video and S-Video inputs are unavailable for use.
+See "Connecting Video source devices" on page 22 for details.